Cortes205/MakefileGenerator/README.md

 * Avoid creating duplicate source file compilations
 * Learn more about Rust file handling and refactor the code
 * Refactor loops in the main function
-* Allow for some other languages to be used (asm, rust, etc.)

 ## Setup
 ### Project Folder